SamsonKwizela/SamsonKwizela/README.md

  **Thank you for checking up on me** :relaxed:

  ## Whos is Samson? :thinking:
- - well, I'm the strongest man, 👊 obviously you know that, but in coding this time and era :laughing:.
+ - well, I'm the strongest man, 👊 obviously you know that, but in software engineering this time and era :laughing:.
  - Based in **Zambia** :zambia:, The Land of **work** and **joy** :smile:

 - I'm a **computer science** :computer: *student at Cavendish University zambia*. 🏫